-This appendix was prepared with the cooperation and assistance of the Range Commanders Council (RCC) Frequency Management Group (FMG).
-This appendix provides guidance to telemetry users for the most effective use of the ultra high frequency (UHF) telemetry bands, 1435 to 1535 MHz, 2200 to 2290 MHz, and 2310 to 2390 MHz.
+This appendix was prepared with the cooperation and assistance of the Range Commanders Council (RCC) Frequency Management Group.
+This appendix provides guidance to telemetry users for the most effective use of the telemetry bands specified in Chapter 2.
 Coordination with the frequency managers of the applicable test ranges and operating areas is recommended before a specific frequency band is selected for a given application.
-Government users should coordinate with the appropriate Area Frequency Coordinator and commercial users should coordinate with the Aerospace and Flight Test Radio Coordinating Council (AFTRCC).
-A list of the points of contact can be found in the National Telecommunications and Information Administration (NTIA) Manual of Regulations and Procedures for Federal Radio Frequency Management.
-The manual is at http://www.ntia.doc.gov/osmhome/redbook/redbook.html.
+Government users should coordinate with the appropriate Area Frequency Coordinator and commercial users should coordinate with the Aerospace and Flight Test Radio Coordinating Council.
+A list of the points of contact can be found in the National Telecommunications and Information Administration (NTIA) Manual of Regulations and Procedures for Federal Radio Frequency Management.1